schady4/node-bourbon-5/README.md

 ## Basic Usage

-To use `node-bourbon` with tools like [gulp.js](#gulpjs-usage), [Grunt](#grunt-usage), or directly with [node-sass](#node-sass-usage), provide the path to Bourbon in your Sass config.
+To use `node-bourbon-5` with tools like [gulp.js](#gulpjs-usage), [Grunt](#grunt-usage), or directly with [node-sass](#node-sass-usage), provide the path to Bourbon in your Sass config.
 There are a couple of convenience methods for this, depending on whether you want Sass to include additional directories or not.

 ### with() Function